Anticipation and Planning - Avoiding Road Hazards

 Anticipating trouble and planning how to avoid it are fundamental to safe driving

-To anticipate, is to take action when you expect something will or might happen.
+To anticipate, is to take action when you expect something will or might happen, or rather when a road hazard will cause you to slow down, change direction or stop.
 The way you anticipate what might happen is to make early use of all the information available to you.
 To do this effectively you need to be constantly aware of what is happening around you.
 You should constantly be scanning the road ahead and checking your mirrors.
 Take in as much information as you can.
 Be aware of what is happening:

 Keep your eyes moving.
 Pay attention to the middle and far distance, not just what is happening immediately ahead of you.
 Try and see the bigger picture, don't allow your eyes to be drawn to just one area.
-Looking further ahead will enable you to see things earlier and give you more time to deal with them.
+Looking further ahead will enable you to see things earlier and give you more time to deal with any hazard that might be developing.

 Always expect the unexpected - not all hazards can be anticipated